isomerpages/moe-temasekjc/_admissions/IP Year 3.md

 <p style="text-align: justify;">2.
 The College:</p>

-•	   will not release detailed results of the school-based selection tests or interviews.
+•	   will not release detailed results of the school-based selection tests or interviews.<br>

-•	  reserves the right to not reveal the results or reasons for non-selection.
+•	  reserves the right to not reveal the results or reasons for non-selection. <br>

-•	 will not provide the application outcome over the phone.
+•	 will not provide the application outcome over the phone.<br>
 </div>
 </li>
 	</ul>